Alexis Clairaut: Mathematical astronomy

-Focus on astronomical motion

 One of the most controversial issues of the 18th century was the problem of three bodies, or how the Earth, Moon, and Sun are attracted to one another.
 With the use of the recently founded Leibnizian calculus, Clairaut was able to solve the problem using four differential equations.
 He was also able to incorporate Newton's inverse-square law and law of attraction into his solution, with minor edits to it.
 However, these equations only offered approximate measurement, and no exact calculations.
 Another issue still remained with the three body problem; how the Moon rotates on its apsides.
 Even Newton could account for only half of the motion of the apsides.
 This issue had puzzled astronomers.
 In fact, Clairaut had at first deemed the dilemma so inexplicable, that he was on the point of publishing a new hypothesis as to the law of attraction.